 An investor is comparing two different funds in an investment analysis.
 BCD stock fund maintains a beta of 1.0, while TUV stock fund maintains a beta of 1.5.
 Last year, BCD stock fund’s performance was +14%, while TUV stock fund’s performance was +19%.
 What is TUV stock fund’s alpha last year?

-An alpha of -2 means TUV stock fund underperformed expectations by 2%.
-The fund manager hopefully will do a better job the following year!
+An alpha of -2 means TUV underperformed expectations by 2%.

 There’s another formula you can utilize to calculate alpha involving a few new components.
 Here it is:

-The portfolio return and market return should be self-explanatory.
-The risk-free rate of return measures the return on a relatively risk-free security.
+The portfolio return and market return are the returns for the fund and its benchmark.
+The risk-free rate of return is the return on a relatively risk-free security.
 The most commonly cited risk-free security is the 3-month Treasury bill.
-It’s very close to being completely free of risk due to its short-term nature and US government backing, although all securities come with at least some risk potential.
+It is considered close to risk-free due to its short maturity and U.S. government backing, although all securities carry some level of risk.

 Here’s an example of a question involving this formula: